 Herniated discs cause lower back pain in 70 to 80% of people.
 But not every lower back pain means you need surgery.
 Although surgery is the most effective treatment for herniated discs, many people want to delay it as much as possible.

 Fortunately, clinical studies have found effective alternative treatments for herniated discs.
 So, even if surgery is your last resort, you have many minimally invasive treatment options to consider for your herniated discs.

 1. Physical Therapy

 In the olden days, doctors used to rely on one to two weeks of bed rest as a non-surgical option for herniated discs.
 However, thanks to technological advancement, doctors now recommend patients stay active to help their bodies recover quicker.
-This means you must balance resting and performing a few activities to improve your herniated discs.
+You must balance resting and performing a few activities to improve your herniated discs.

-To determine which exercises are the best for your condition, you should consult a physical therapist.
+You should consult a physical therapist to determine which exercises are best for your condition.
 The professional will help you understand the intensity of exercises you need for your herniated discs.
 Most of these exercises will focus on the following:

 - Strengthening your muscles

 - Helping you recover faster